-Aviophobia can be successfully tackled.
+Aviophobia can be successfully overcome.

 Compare this to the latest figures from the National Highway Traffic Safety Administration, which show that in the United States alone, there were 32,166 fatal accidents in 2015, resulting in 35,092 deaths.
 That's a rate of 11 deaths per 100,000 of the U.S. population.
-These figures show how significantly safer air travel is than car travel.
+These figures demonstrate how significantly safer air travel is than car travel.

 What causes aviophobia?